playsms/playsms/README.md

 ## Description

-playSMS is a free and open source SMS management software, a web interface for SMS gateways and bulk SMS services.
+Free and Open Source SMS Gateway Software.
+Not A Free SMS Service.

 ## Feature Highlights